ramigs/nuxt-fauna-article/nuxt-fauna.md

 Finally, we added dynamic data from the GitHub API to our static pages.

-The code for this tutorial can be found in these GitHub repos:
+The code for this tutorial can be found in the following GitHub repos:

 - [`fauna-seeder`](https://github.com/ramigs/fauna-seeder)
 - [`repo-catalogue`](https://github.com/ramigs/repo-catalogue)